 Rhode Island is now the tenth state to approve gay marriage.
-The other states that recognize marriages of LGBT couples are Connecticut, Iowa, Maine, Maryland, Massachusetts, New Hamphsire, New York, Vermont, Washington.
+The other states that recognize marriages of LGBTQ couples are Connecticut, Iowa, Maine, Maryland, Massachusetts, New Hamphsire, New York, Vermont, Washington.
 The District of Coumbia also recognizes gay marriage.
 States that allow either domestic partnerships or civil unions or gay partners are: California, Colorado, Delaware, Hawaii, Illinois, Nevada, New Jersey, Oregon and Wisconsin.

-For this reason, all LGBT partners, no matter where they reside, should have a comprehensive estate plan in place to protect their rights.
+For this reason, all LGBTQ partners, no matter where they reside, should have a comprehensive estate plan in place to protect their rights.
 A typical estate plan that Riverside estate planning lawyer Dennis Sandoval prepares for his gay and lesbian clients includes one to three trusts (one joint living trust to hold the assets of the couple and one or two trusts to hold the assets the partners desire to keep separate); a pour-over will, property powers of attorney, advance health care directives and HIPAA pre-authorization form for each partner, a general assignment, and assistance with funding the assets of the partners into the trust(s).
-California LGBT couples should also consider whether it makes sense to register as domestic partners under California law.
+California LGBTQ couples should also consider whether it makes sense to register as domestic partners under California law.
 If the couple has children, consideration has to be given as to how to protect the rights of each partner as a parent.